davidgilbertson/know-it-all/README.md

 3. Before running in dev mode for the very first time, you must do a build (`npm run build`)
 4. `npm run dev` to start up the webpack dev server, then head to `localhost:8080`
 5. `npm run build` to build the production bundles
 6. `npm start` to start in production mode, also at `localhost:8080`.
-Not that this is hosted as a static site, so the production build just starts a very simple little NodeJS server.
+Note that this is hosted as a static site, so the production build just starts a very simple little NodeJS server.

 ## Planned stuff